uvaai/pdp/modules/m3/content.md

 ### Daily sessions

 These will be organised every day.
-The first session will be held on *Tuesday* this module, as Monday is the kick-off day.

 * Morning meetings at **09:00** on [Wonder.me](https://www.wonder.me/r?id=c6cdcb4d-7901-44dc-9b9f-fe90898c22a5)